He1m0/obsidian-update-dates/README.md

 - [ ] Fix AND logic for task filtering
 - [ ] Fix date type selection for highlighting and updating
 - [ ] Add to switch between AND and OR logic for task filtering
+- [ ] Fix updating todays date to a future date

 ## License